-As I mentioned on Friday, the totality of American pig history can be traced back to a single man: Spanish explorer and so-called “Father of the American Pork Industry”, Hernando de Soto.
-Pigs as I mentioned aren’t from this neck of the global woods.
-They’re native to Eurasia, where they were domesticated some 15,000 years ago.
-Hogs had to be imported into America — and were, somewhere near Tampa Bay, Florida in 1539.
-Hernando de Soto landed there with thirteen of them, and in just three years’ time they multiplied into a herd of some 700.
-Just to add a little perspective to that number, that total did not include the swine he and his men ate, the ones they sold, they ones that ran away, that died, or were stolen in Indian raids.
+Ever ask yourself where pigs come from?
+I mean…historically?
+And why are they so popular in the South?
+It all goes back to Spanish explorer and so-called “Father of the American Pork Industry”, Hernando de Soto.
+Pigs, you see, aren’t from this neck of the woods, geographically speaking.
+They’re native to Asia, where they were domesticated by the Chinese some 7,000 years ago.
+Hogs had to be brought to America, and were, to Tampa Bay, Florida in 1539.
+Hernando de Soto landed there with thirteen of them, and in just three years’ time they multiplied into a herd of some 700 (not including the ones they ate, the ones they sold, they ones that ran away, that died, or were stolen in Indian raids).

 How is this possible?
 Because the pig is an eating, growing and reproducing machine.
 Fully 25% of everything a pig eats is converted to more pig.
-Compare that to a steer that converts just 5% of what it eats to flesh and bone.
-Female pigs can bear two litters of between 5 and 15 piglets a year, each of which can grow to weigh as much as 250 pounds.
+Compare that to a cow that converts just 5% of what it eats to bovine flesh and bone.
+Female pigs can bear two litters of between 5 and 15 piglets a year, each of which can grow to up to 250 pounds.
 Add all that together and what you have, my friends, is serious meat on the hoof.

-Early Americans couldn’t decide if these creatures were more intimidating or hilarious, but one thing they did agree on was that they’d rather eat the home-grown variety, which they did in great numbers.
-Being far more economical than cows, they were the perfect livestock for poor country farmers.
-Space efficient, cost efficient, and above all delicious, what was there not to love?
+Initially, Southern settlers couldn’t decide if these creatures were more threatening or hilarious, but one thing they did agree on was that they’d rather eat the home-grown variety, which they did in great numbers.
+Being far more economical than cows, they were the perfect livestock for poor country.
+Cows were kept, but mostly for their milk, since they required more food and land to raise.
+The pig was space efficient, cost efficient, and above all delicious.
+What’s not to love?